PHS Mission Statement

 Reptile owners had no outlet to relinquish ownership if needed nor was there a resource to acquire accurate, reliable information on the care and husbandry of reptiles as pets.
 In addition, native and non-native species were being destroyed by state facilities and other animal rescue agencies solely due to lack of knowledge regarding care and housing of these amazing creatures – native and exotic.
 In response, the Phoenix Herpetological Society (PHS) was launched.

 Today PHS is a fully operational, 2½ acre rescue and rehabilitation center with an onsite reptile clinic and research center located in northern Scottsdale.
-A dedicated team of over 20 individuals volunteer regularly to maintain the sanctuary and care for over 1,700 reptiles housed at the facility.
+A dedicated team of over 20 individuals volunteer regularly to maintain the sanctuary and care for hundreds of reptiles housed at the facility.
 PHS works with state and federal wildlife officials and law enforcement to care for and house unwanted or seized reptiles from across the U.S.

 Most of the animals at the sanctuary were abandoned, abused or confiscated from individuals who possessed them illegally.
 For example, Arizona law prohibits private citizens from owning alligators or crocodiles – only licensed zoos (such as PHS), certified educational facilities, or accredited rescue shelters are permitted to keep them in captivity.
 PHS houses these, and all the rescued reptiles, until proper placement is established.
 PHS makes every effort possible to locate a permanent residence for the animals, including adoption of legal pets in Arizona.